IBM/cp4waiops-gitops/docs/aws-efs-config-example.md

 ## Prerequisite

-- Please refer to [AWS EFS guide](https://docs.aws.amazon.com/efs/latest/ug/getting-started.html) for details.
+- Refer to the [AWS EFS guide](https://docs.aws.amazon.com/efs/latest/ug/getting-started.html) for details.
-- EFS storage configuration will need some cluster configuration data as following:
+- EFS storage configuration requires the following cluster configuration data:
   - cluster node VPC ID
   ![](images/aws-efs-get-vpc-id.png)
-  - VPC security group IDs for master node and worker node as well as the default security group
+  - VPC security group IDs for the master node and worker nodes as well as the default security group
   ![](images/aws-efs-get-security-group-ids.png)
 ## Update default security group to enable EFS access
-- edit cluster default security group inbound rules
+- Edit the cluster default security group inbound rules
   - Add NFS rule for master node security group
   - Add NFS rule for worker node security group
   ![](images/aws-efs-edit-sg-add-inbound-nfs-rules.png)
 ## Creating EFS Storage
-- From AWS UI console goto Services->EFS
+- From the AWS UI console, go to Services->EFS
 - Create file system
-  - select Customize
+  - Select Customize
   ![](images/aws-efs-create-efs-customize.png)
-  - from Virtual Private Cloud (VPC) panel select the VPC associated with the cluster master node.
+  - From the Virtual Private Cloud (VPC) panel, select the VPC associated with the cluster master node.
   ![](images/aws-efs-create-efs-select-vpc.png)
-  - use default settings for other options
+  - Use default settings for the other options

-## deploying EFS provisioner in the AWS cluster
+## Deploying EFS provisioner in the AWS cluster
-- Login AWS cluster
+- Log in to the AWS cluster
-- Create script efs-helm.sh using below code:
+- Create a script called efs-helm.sh with the following code:
 ```bash
 FSID=<EFS File system ID>  # Get from Amazon EFS File systems list
 REGION=<EFS Region>        # for example, use `us-east-2` for region us-east-2a/b/c